holger-prause/yolo_utils/README.md

                         List of space separated voc labels to use as positives.See voc_info.py for more details to list the available labels.
+  -i IGNORE, --ignore IGNORE
+                        Path to a file containing image ids which will be not included.See voc_info.py on how to list image ids for a given label.
 ```